EuclidProtocol/docs/docs/API/API Reference/REST/Transactions/Meta Transactions/Sign.md

 # Meta Sign

-Create a meta-transaction signature payload for one or more messages.
+Build and return the signable meta-transaction payload for one or more prepared messages.

 ### Request URL